WakenLLMTeam/WakenLLM-toolkit/README.md

 ## 📚 Data Preparation

 The toolkit expects the raw dataset files to be placed in the `data/` directory.
 Please download the datasets from their original sources and place them accordingly.

+* [**FLD**](https://github.com/hitachi-nlp/FLD): A benchmark dataset for evaluating logical reasoning and faithfulness in natural language processing tasks, focusing on fine-grained logical deduction and verification.

 * [**ScienceQA**](https://github.com/lupantech/ScienceQA): A large-scale, multi-modal dataset for science question answering.
 In this work, we only select the pure language samples.
 * [**FOLIO**](https://github.com/Yifan-Song793/FOLIO): A benchmark for evaluating faithfulness in logical reasoning over text.